Skip to main content

 History of Neuroscience papers present how major discoveries were made, how a field evolved over time, the history of great neuroscientists, etc. Authors should submit a presubmission inquiry to the editor-in-chief if they wish to provide an article in this section.

-Research Highlights are written by the Features Editor about recently published research identified as of interest by eNeuro editors and reviewers.
-Aimed at a broad scientific audience, the research highlight places the new findings within the context of current scientific knowledge in the article’s field.
-The research highlight also discusses future, real-world implications of the findings.
+Research Highlights are short reviews of recently published eNeuro articles aimed at a broad scientific audience.
+Highlights place the new findings within the context of current scientific knowledge in the article’s field.
+The Research Highlight also discusses future, real-world implications of the findings.

 Policies